Demi Moore: Established career (1990–1997)

 With her A-list status, some of Moore's film choices were the subject of widespread scrutiny.
 Her portrayal of Hester Prynne in The Scarlet Letter (1995), a "freely adapted" version of the historical romance novel by Nathaniel Hawthorne, was met with harsh disapproval.
 James Berardinelli found her to be "out of her depth" and noted that her "insufficient" range resulted in a "weak" performance.
 She played an author with commitment issues in the coming-of-age drama Now and Then (1995), which she described as "more than just a film […] it was an adventure".
 Now and Then did not score with critics but found box office success and cult following.

-Moore became the world's highest-paid actress when she was paid a record-breaking salary of to star as a FBI secretary-turned-stripper in Striptease (1996).
+Moore became the world's highest-paid actress when she was paid a record-breaking salary of to star as an FBI secretary-turned-stripper in Striptease (1996).
 Her own daughter Rumer Willis, who was 7 years old when the film was released, played her character's daughter.
 Despite grossing a respectable worldwide, Striptease was heavily disliked.
 Brian D. Johnson of Maclean's was critical of Moore's acting and described the film as a "tacky" display of her vanity.
 She starred as a single mother intimidated by a mobster in the thriller The Juror (1996), which did not connect with critics nor audiences.
 For both Striptease and The Juror, she received the Golden Raspberry Award for Worst Actress.

 Moore produced and starred in HBO's If These Walls Could Talk (1996), a three-part anthology about abortion alongside Sissy Spacek and Cher.
 Its screenwriter, Nancy Savoca, directed two segments, including one in which Moore played a widowed nurse in the early 1950s seeking a back-alley abortion.
 If These Walls Could Talk became HBO's highest-rated original film to date, drawing 6.9 million viewers.
 For the film, Moore received Golden Globe nominations for Best Actress – Miniseries or Television Film and Best Miniseries or Motion Picture Made for Television, as well as a Primetime Emmy Award nomination for Outstanding Television Movie.
 In 1996, she provided the voice of Esmeralda in The Hunchback of Notre Dame, and Dallas Grimes in Beavis and Butt-Head Do America, both of which were the highest-grossing animated films that year.